neemsis/Articles/2026-RSE-Personality_networks/README.md

-## A Change is Gonna Come: Universality, Stability, and Shocks in Personality Traits in Rural India (forthcming)
+## How Personality Traits Interact with Social Identity in the Formation of Social Networks?
+A Case Study in South India (forthcoming)

-#### :raising_hand: A. Natal, C. J. Nordman.
+#### :raising_hand: A. Natal, D. Girollet.

 #### :newspaper: *The Journal of Development Studies*. https://doi.org/10.1080/00220388.2025.2577312

-*Taking the case of rural South India, we explore the universality of the Big Five personality traits and their stability over time.
-We then investigate the effects of two exogenous shocks on trait stability: the demonetisation of November 2016 and the second COVID-19 lockdown.
-We use an original longitudinal dataset collected in 2016-2017 and 2020-2021.
-After correcting the data for acquiescence bias and performing factor analysis, we find that three personality traits emerge: emotional stability, plasticity, and conscientiousness.
-We find no evidence of temporal stability.
-Results from the covariate-balancing propensity score weighting model shows that the demonetisation impacts plasticity and conscientiousness, with exposed individuals scoring notably higher.
-The second COVID-19 lockdown exerts a negative impact on emotional stability.*
+* Using original data from rural South India, we examine how personality traits intersect with caste and gender to shape interpersonal network characteristics in a Global South context.
+We analyse the relationship between four personality traits (emotional stability, plasticity, conscientiousness, and locus of control) and three network outcomes (strength of ties, caste, and gender heterophily) using econometric tools.
+We document four main findings.
+Firstly, personality traits significantly shape tie strength, reflecting differences in how individuals balance relational dependence and social autonomy.
+Secondly, personality is associated with selective social boundary crossing, which may facilitate interaction across caste lines, while remaining constrained by gender norms.
+Thirdly, personality traits shape network characteristics to a similar extent across networks, suggesting that ties remain governed by stable patterns of social interaction.
+Fourthly, personality operates as a context-dependent resource, shaping networks primarily among individuals who are structurally able to act, particularly men and middle castes. .*

 #### :memo: Code formats: `.do` (Stata)